 - The Background Sound in the Scene Settings, which is non-spatialized and plays at a constant level regardless of camera position.

 - All sound emitters within the scene itself, which are spatialized and get louder as you move your camera closer.
 If you drag a sound from your inventory into a scene, the newly-placed emitter automatically starts looping the sound.

 Audio Preview does not include Compute Scene Reverb, which needs to be calculated after you click Build.
-It's still very useful to fine-tune your desired soundscape before it's treated with reverb, which can make an already great-sounding scene even more cohesive.
+It's still very useful to fine-tune your desired soundscape before it is treated with reverb and occlusion, which can make an already great-sounding scene even more cohesive.

 While Audio Preview is on, you can continue to move emitters as you normally would, and hear how sound changes based on your position.

 Audio Preview also works with VR mode.
-If you put on a VR headset with headphones and move sound emitters, you'll hear audio from your first-person perspective — this can be a very effective and fluid way to directly edit the scene, hands-on!
-If you have a VR headset, we recommend trying this out for the most immersive experience.
+If you put on a VR headset with headphones and move sound emitters, you'll hear audio from your first-person perspective — this can be a very effective and fluid way to directly edit the scene.

 Adjusting rotation with Audio Preview on